koii-network/ezsandbox/Lesson 7/README.md

 Success
 ```

 Congratulations!
-You've now got a task deployed to K2.
+You've deployed a task to K2.

 ## Whitelisting